 - Add tape or glue to secure

+These make cool handmade gifts too.
 No need to be perfect—just have fun with the shapes.

 DIY Paper Projects That Are Actually Useful

 Want to make something you’ll keep or give away?
 Try these simple DIY paper projects that are both fun and useful.
+These are a fun project for all ages, perfect for sparking creativity and spending quality time together.

 These projects are easier than traditional methods, requiring minimal materials and designed to engage kids effectively, making them ideal for family activities.
+For example, making a letter envelope is a dead simple project that anyone can do.
+Handmade cards or gifts can be personalized and are wonderful to give to friends, adding a special touch to your thoughtful creations.

 21. Handmade Cards